ADHD & Nicotine: Potential Links, Side Effects, And Consequences To Look For

 Using nicotine with attention-deficit/hyperactivity disorder

-Currently, the two most common treatment methods for ADHD may be cognitive therapy and pharmaceutical medication.
-For people with ADHD, beginning nicotine use with a doctor is the best option because your dosage can be tailored to fit your needs, and the dosage can be delivered transdermally via a nicotine patch.
-This method is unlikely to be used with children any time soon but may be an effective treatment method for people with adult ADHD struggling with difficulty focusing, impulsivity, and hyperactivity.
+The two most common treatment methods for ADHD are cognitive-behavioral therapy (CBT) and pharmaceutical medication.
+For people with ADHD, beginning nicotine use with a doctor may be helpful because your dosage can be tailored to fit your needs and delivered in a transdermal manner via a nicotine patch.
+This method is unlikely to be used with children any time soon.
+Still, it may be an effective treatment method for people with adult ADHD struggling with difficulty focusing, impulsivity, and hyperactivity.
+Despite this factor, nicotine is addictive, and nicotine treatment, even in a medical environment, may cause dependence.

 Smoking does not deliver the same effects as a transdermal patch as smoking fails to provide a consistent, measured dosage of nicotine and is habit-forming.
-There are other forms of nicotine replacement therapies, too; for example, nicotine nasal spray may also help curb heavy cravings.
-Smoking should never take the place of an actual prescription of nicotine, and could actually lead to adverse health effects, such as disease and substance addiction, both things that can aggravate ADHD symptoms.
+There are other forms of nicotine replacement therapies, too.
+For example, nicotine nasal spray may also curb heavy cravings.
+Smoking does not take the place of an actual prescription of nicotine and could lead to adverse health effects, such as disease and substance addiction, which may aggravate ADHD symptoms.

 Because many studies have shown adverse effects when using nicotine, the substance should be used with particular caution and should not be applied as a one-size-fits-all treatment source for ADHD.
-For people within a specific niche, however, in those with smoking addiction and ADHD, or those who are having adverse side effects from standard ADHD medication, nicotine has potentially enormous value and could replace other pharmaceutical ADHD treatment options in some populations.
+For people within a specific niche, however, in those with smoking addiction and ADHD, or those who are having adverse side effects from standard ADHD medication, nicotine may have value and could replace other pharmaceutical ADHD treatment options in some populations.

 The reality of nicotine dangers during pregnancy should not be ignored.
-People who are pregnant, nursing, or trying to conceive should make every effort to quit nicotine use.
-While dosages might not be large enough to replicate the effect of smoking, the possibility for birth defects should not be ignored or compounded in someone whose medical history provides a predisposition for behavioral, developmental, or intellectual disorders.
+People who are pregnant, nursing, or trying to conceive may find value in quitting nicotine use.
+While dosages might not be extensive enough to replicate the effect of smoking, the possibility for birth defects should not be ignored or compounded in someone whose medical history provides a predisposition for behavioral, developmental, or intellectual disorders.

 Getty/AnnaStills